lannerate/flume-ng-mongodb-logbak-sink/README.md

-flume-ng-mongodb-sink
+flume-ng-mongodb-logbak-sink
 =============
 Flume NG MongoDB sink.
+the feature:
-The source was implemented to populate JSON into MongoDB.
+1. The source was implemented to populate JSON into MongoDB.
+2. The source was implemented to "tail -f stdout.log" into MongoDB.

 ## Getting Started
 - - -